perezmalau/proton-beam-sde/README.md

 - the [GNU Scientific Library](https://www.gnu.org/software/gsl/) (tested on version 2.7.1),
 - the [libconfig](https://hyperrealm.github.io/libconfig/) package (tested on version 1.5).

+# Precomputing cross sections

+Run `proton_nonelastic_splines.py` in the project root.
+The root folder must contain nonelastic cross section data for collision of protons in water in the ENDF-6 format, available from [ENDF](https://www.nndc.bnl.gov/endf/).
+Once the resulting cross section splines have been computed, this step need not be executed again.

 # Usage

 Simulation and output parameters are specified in the config file `sim.cfg`.
 In particular, you can